puppetlabs/puppet-docs/source/puppet/5.5/types/selboolean.md

 <h4 id="selboolean-attribute-persistent">persistent</h4>

-If set true, SELinux booleans will be written to disk and persist across reboots.
+If set to true, SELinux booleans will be written to disk and persist across reboots.
-The default is `false`.

-Valid values are `true`, `false`.
+Default: `false`

+Allowed values:

+* `true`
+* `false`

 ([↑ Back to selboolean attributes](#selboolean-attributes))